megaoptim/megaoptim-wp/readme.txt

 = Can i backup and restore the images? =
     Yes, MegaOptim have option to backup the images and it is enabled by default.
 You can alawys restore the original images if there is backup.

-= Can i manage multiple sites separately with sub-accounts?
+= Can i manage multiple sites separately with sub-accounts? =
     Sure!
 You can create sub-account for your client and transfer tokens to the sub-account balance.
 This way your client will have separate account and api key and you will be managing it.
 You have the option to add or remove api tokens from it.

-= Is WP CLI (command line) supported?
+= Is WP CLI (command line) supported? =
     Sure!
 You can optimize and restore images from the command line using WP CLI.
 Please see this <a href="https://megaoptim.com/blog/how-to-optimize-wordpress-images-with-wp-cli-and-megaoptim/">guide</a> for more information.

+= How to delete the MegaOptim database data? =
+    To delete the database data, set define('WP_DEBUG', true) in wp-config.php, navigate to "Settings" > "MegaOptim" > "Advanced" and in the bottom you will see the option "Delete MegaOptim database metadata".
+Use it with caution and read about the consequences.

 = Is this plugin heavy for my site? =
     The plugin optimizes images on our external servers and does not run anything on your own servers that may cause slowndowns.
 In addition it only runs when you start bulk process or if you upload image via Media Library to autoamatically optimize it.
 It's not active in background unlike some other plugins.